zanonnicola/lopenlab/src/pages/workshops-en/kids-wednesdays/index.md

 contentTitle: Fun Wednesday workshop
 gallery: a
 age: 6-11
-when: 'Wednesdays, from 9.30am to 11.30am'
+when: Wednesdays from 9.30am to 11.30am or from 2pm to 3.30pm
 where: 77 rue de la Tullaye<br />44300 Nantes
-price: 75€ per month
+price: >-
+  225€ per trimester for a two-hour workshop every week<br />180€ per trimester for an hour and a half of workshop
 ---
 The Fun Wednesday workshops are first and foremost the opportunity for children to take a break from the week in a warm and welcoming environment, our Lab, located in the heart of a garden and designed specifically for kids.
 Every Wednesday morning, from 9.30am to 11.30am, we give children the opportunity to practice English, while experiencing a great deal of creative activities: STEM (Science, Technology, Engineering and Mathematics), fine arts, gardening, cooking and much more!
 Workshops are organized in small groups, with kids of similar ages and are carried out in English only.
 The topics and projects are set on a quarterly basis, in accordance with the interests and level of development of the children.

-> Interested in the Fun Wednesday workshop but not available on Wednesday morning?
-Please [get in touch with us](/en/contact-us), we're in the process of creating the groups and may be able to open a new workshop on that day.
+> Interested in the workshop but not available at this time?
+Please [get in touch with us](/en/contact-us), we're in the process of creating new groups and may be able to open a new workshop on that day or during the week.

 [Learn more about our pedagogy](/en/pedagogy)